utpalpaul108/eProthomalo-add-remover/README.md

-# eProthomalo add remover chrome extension
+# eProthomalo news portal advertisement remover Chrome Extension

+This Chrome Extension will remove advertisements from the free version of the eProthomalo news portal, ensuring a better reading experience similar to the premium version.